 Learn 10 important facts about financial aid in 2022.

 A huge part of planning for college is figuring out how to pay for it.

-About 86% of first-year undergraduate college students get some type of financial aid to help make ends meet.
+About 84% of college students get some type of financial aid to help make ends meet.

-Still, every year over $2 billion in student grants (free money that you typically don’t have to pay back) goes unused!
+Still, over $2 billion in student grants (free money that you typically don’t have to pay back) goes unused every year!